deathbeds/nostalgiaforever/readme.md

 ## Key Takeaways

+* Data and compute is modern research equipment.
 * Style of creating reproducible and reusable interactive compute sessions.
 * Best practices for composing testable computational essays.
 * Existing testing frameworks can be used with notebooks.